 Living Healthy with Water

-Are you drinking enough water?
-Determining how much water you should drink each day depends upon your body type, health, how active you are and where you live.
+You're drinking water, but are you drinking enough?
+How much water you should drink each day depends on your health, how active you are, your body type and even where you live.

 - Fluid Replenishment - The best way to replace lost water is with water.
 Coffee, tea, cola, and alcoholic beverages can have a diuretic effect that may actually impede your body from absorbing water.
 Drinking 5 cups of coffee per day is enough to increase urinary flow by 40 percent, frequently producing a negative water balance.

-- Cholesterol Control - Doctors believe that an increase in water consumption can have a positive effect on cholesterol formation.
+- Cholesterol Control - According to doctors, an increase in water intake can positively affect cholesterol formation.

-- Pre-natal Health - Pregnancy requires up to two extra glasses of water per day.
-Water comprises about 97 percent of the body weight of an early embryo and about 80 percent of the body weight of a newborn baby.
+- Pre-natal Health - Being pregnant requires up to two extra glasses of water per day.
+Water makes up around 97 percent of an early embryo’s weight and about 80 percent of a newborn baby’s weight.

-There are also many ailments that can be alleviated by staying hydrated and drinking water.
+There are also numerous ailments that can be eased by staying hydrated.

-- Dry Skin - As many doctors will tell you, the cure for dry skin may be as simple as eight glasses of water per day.
+- Dry Skin - As most doctors will say, the fix for dry skin could be as simple as drinking eight glasses of water a day.

-- Heartburn - At least 30 percent of indigestion is a result of dehydration.
-The body requires copious amounts of water - up to one quart - to digest an average meal.
+- Heartburn - Dehydration causes about 30 percent of indigestion.
+Your body requires copious amounts of water – as much as a quart – in order to digest the average meal.

-- Irregularity - Constipation is frequently a result of dehydration.
-Thus, water is nature's safest, most natural laxative.
+- Irregularity - Dehydration is a frequent factor in constipation.
+That makes drinking water the world’s safest, most natural laxative.

-- Sore Muscles - Eight ounces of water per 15 minutes of exercise is key to preventing sore muscles after exercise.
+- Sore Muscles - Drinking eight ounces of water per every 15 minutes of exercise is essential to preventing sore muscles.

 Symptoms of Dehydration